nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 The first thing to consider when designing an API  is to select a protocol or API-style.
 While a comparison between all available options is a blogpost in itself, I'll quickly go through the protocols and API-styles I've used or experimented with:

 1. **REST / JSON.** Used for most API's these days and relies on the fundamental principles of HTTP (how it was originally intended).
 Despite its popularity weirdly I've come acros very few custom REST API's that are designed well, most struggling to reach even level 1 on the  <a href="https://martinfowler.com/articles/richardsonMaturityModel.html" target="_blank">Richardson Maturity Model</a> (I should note, I'm not a fan of <a href="https://nielskrijger.com/posts/2014-08-05/choosing-a-hypermedia-type/" target="_blank">level 3</a> myself).
 This is not surprising because REST is not strict but more like a convention, something I struggled with in the past <a href="https://nielskrijger.com/posts/2013-08-01/rest-and-json-best-practices/" target="_blank">as well</a>.
 In a business environment REST API's go well together with <a href="https://swagger.io/" target="_blank">Swagger/OpenAPI</a>.

-2. **gRPC / Protobufs.** A binary RPC protocol that is much more efficient compared to REST / JSON.
+2. **gRPC / Protobufs.** gRPC is a binary RPC protocol over HTTP/2 that is more efficient compared to REST / JSON over HTTP.
 It relies on <a href="https://developers.google.com/protocol-buffers/" target="_blank">protobufs</a> which requires you to specify an API as follows:

     ```protobuf
     message Person {